Training on Research Integrity

 NTU has developed online courses in partnership with Epigeum aimed at teaching the key elements of Research Integrity (RI) so as to empower researchers with the knowledge required to uphold NTU’s standards in research integrity and ethics.
 The 2 online courses offered by NTU are:

-- Epigeum Research Integrity Course - Concise (ERIC-CONCISE); for faculty members.
+- For Faculty: Epigeum Research Integrity Course - Concise (ERIC-CONCISE).

 (1) Epigeum Research Integrity-Concise (ERIC-Concise)